MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-plans-aggregate-data-level.md

 :::image type="content" source="media/odatapowerbi-aggregatedatlevel.png" alt-text="Screenshot of Power BI Test Suites Aggregated View - Report.":::

 As shown in the following image, test suites can be arranged within a hierarchical organization.
 As shown, there are three test suites with the same names under two test suites labeled *Australia* and *Asia*.
-This articles outlines how to aggregate data for a specific test suite level.
+This article outlines how to aggregate data for a specific test suite level.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Power BI Test Plan structure for aggregated view.](media/odatapowerbi-aggregatedatlevel-plan.png)